0xProject/ZEIPs/ZEIPS/ZEIP-33.md

 ## Abstract

-Add more robust order and transaction signature validation with the following signature types:
+Add more robust order and transaction signature validation with the following callback signature types, which accept an entire `Order` or `ZeroExTransaction` object:
 - `Validator` (**replaces existing behavior*)
 - `EIP1271Wallet`

-Starting in 3.0, *all* signature types (including these) will be checked on every fill.
+Also, *all* signature types (including these) will be checked on every fill.
 This is in contrast to the behavior in `2.0` where we only validate the signature on the first fill.

 ## Motivation